MOHAMMEDRIYAJ/UART-Communication-on-FPGA/README.md

 -   Received byte exposed on `prl_data` with a `rx_done` strobe, displayed directly on onboard LEDs
--   Verified end-to-end with a self-checking testbench that drives the RX line bit-by-bit at the correct baud tick and confirms `rx_done`/`prl_data` against the transmitted reference byte
+-   Verified end-to-end with a self-checking testbench that drives the RX line bit by bit at the correct baud tick and confirms `rx_done`/`prl_data` against the transmitted reference byte

 ## Python to FPGA